dib-lab/genome-grist/doc/configuring.md

 We chose k=31 above (in the `sourmash sketch` command) because that matches our default parameters, and we have provided Genbank and GTDB databases for k=31 (as well as k=21 and k=51).
 But the only real requirement here is that all your databases support the same requested k-mer and scaled sizes.

-### Providing your genomes to genome-grist
+### Providing your local genomes to genome-grist

-You'll also need to provide your genome files to genome-grist, along with their "display name", which will be used in reporting.
-The information will be provided via the config parameter `private_databases_info`, which takes a list of paths to info file CSVs.
+You'll also need to provide your local genome files to genome-grist, along with their "display name", which will be used in reporting.
+The information will be provided via the config parameter `local_databases_info`, which takes a list of paths to info file CSVs.

-**First**, genome-grist needs the genomes in their own individual files, in one or more directories.
+**First**, genome-grist needs the genome sequences in their own individual files, in one or more directories.
 The files need to be named by their identifiers in the format `{ident}_genomic.fna.gz`, and must come with an "info file" that contains their identifier, a display name, and the location of the genome file (which _must_ be named as above).

 genome-grist has a utility to help set this all up!
-The script `genome_grist.copy_private_genomes` will take in a list of FASTA files containing genome(s), read the header of the first sequence to find the identifier for that genome, and then copy it into a directory for you. (see "Step 3", below, for execution instructions for this script).
+The script `genome_grist.copy_local_genomes` will take in a list of FASTA files containing genome(s), read the header of the first sequence to find the identifier for that genome, and then copy it into a directory for you. (see "Step 3", below, for execution instructions for this script).
 It will also output a provisional info file, which you can edit.

-Here's an example of the output of the info file produced by `copy_private_genomes`:
+Here's an example of the output of the info file produced by `copy_local_genomes`:
 ```
 ident,display_name,genome_filename
 CP001472.1,"Acidobacterium capsulatum ATCC 51196, complete genome",databases/podar-ref.d/CP001472.1_genomic.fna.gz
 CP001941.1,"Aciduliprofundum boonei T469, complete genome",databases/podar-ref.d/CP001941.1_genomic.fna.gz
 CP001097.1,"Chlorobium limicola DSM 245, complete genome",databases/podar-ref.d/CP001097.1_genomic.fna.gz
 ```

 **Second**, for each genome, genome-grist also needs a separate `{ident}.info.csv` file, containing just the identifier and the display name.
 This needs to be in the same directory as the genome itself.